dhakal79/Portfolio-project-MS4/README.md

 # 2. User Expereince (UX) design
   [Go to the top](#table-of-contents)

-  Water crisis is now a global issue which can be address by joint efforts from professional working in this field.
-Therefore, knowledge, expereience sharing among professional is important to save the resources and time to solve the water issue.
-This project is thus aimed to design the user friendly water channel app which allows all water professional to register and participate in sharing the knowledge and experience.
+  Water crisis is now a global issue which can be addressed by the joint efforts from professional working in this field.
+Therefore, sharing of knowledge and expereience among professional is important mainly to i)to save the available resources and time and ii) solve the global water issue.
+This project is thus aimed to design the user friendly water channel blog which allows all water professional to register and participate in sharing their knowledge and experience in water related issues.

-The following users types can be benifitted from the app:
+The following users types can be benifitted from the blog:

 - Water professionals
 - Students in field of water.
-- University to consider as a learning platform for sharing the expereince as case study.
+- University/institution who can consider the platform for thier educational activities.

    <a name="user-goals"></a>
 ## 2.1 User Goals
   [Go to the top](#table-of-contents)

-The main goal of this project is to develop user friendly water channel blog .
-This is of great useful for me to apply in my teaching as a discussion platform with students.
+The main goal of this project is to develop a user friendly water channel blog.
+This blog is of great useful for me, which I planned to use for active particiaption/discussion among the students in the class.

   <a name="user-stories"></a>
 ## 2.1 Blog Design thinking
   [Go to the top](#table-of-contents)

-The following design thinking were kept in mind while desiging this channel.
+The following design thinking were kept in mind while designing this channel.
+- Register
 - Login and Logout
-- Register
 - Create Posts
 - Category the post
 - Article Detailed View